zdravkov/kendo-docs/using-kendo-with-open-access.md

 ## Building The Service Layer

-Perform a **build** on the application, and right click on the .rlinq file in the solution explorer.
-Select **Generate OpenAccess Domain Model Service…**, and the domain service wizard will fire up.
+Perform a **build** on the application, and right click on the `.rlinq` file in the solution explorer.
+Select **Generate OpenAccess Domain Model Service**, and the domain service wizard will fire up.

 ![Generate OpenAccess Domain Model](/images/oa7.png)